ormai/obsidian-css-snippets/README.md

 ### Drop caps

-This snippet implements the [drop caps](https://en.wikipedia.org/wiki/Initial) in Obsidian.
+This snippet implements [drop caps](https://en.wikipedia.org/wiki/Initial) in Obsidian.

 The letter to alter is sourrounded by the following tags: